 What is Oral Appliance Therapy?

-Oral appliance therapy is an alternative treatment to CPAP.
-Unlike CPAP, oral appliances are small appliances that fit in your mouth similar to a nightguard or retainer.
-You wear it while you sleep.
-They all generally aim to stop you from snoring or blocking your airway at night.
-Some work beyond that by correcting the development issues that cause your condition in the first place.
+Oral appliance therapy, a cornerstone of dental sleep medicine, is an alternative treatment to CPAP.
+Unlike CPAP, oral appliances are small devices that fit in your mouth similar to a nightguard or retainer.
+You wear them while you sleep.
+They generally aim to stop you from snoring or blocking your airway at night and can also address underlying developmental issues that contribute to your condition.

-To stop you from snoring or stop breathing at night, oral appliances work by pushing the lower jaw forward to prevent the soft tissue from collapsing to keep your airway open.
+To prevent snoring or interrupted breathing at night, oral appliances work by advancing the lower jaw forward to keep the airway open and prevent the soft tissue from collapsing.
 This allows you to breathe freely throughout the night, completely snore-free.
-Many patients prefer oral appliance therapy because it’s convenient to travel with, easy to use and clean, and makes it much more comfortable to sleep at night compared to CPAP.
+Many patients prefer oral appliance therapy due to its convenience for travel, ease of use and cleaning, and the comfort it provides compared to CPAP.

 Types of Oral Appliances

-Our dental office offers several different FDA approved oral appliances to treat both sleep apnea and snoring, including the following:
+Our dental office offers several different FDA approved oral appliances to treat both sleep apnea as part of our dental sleep medicine services to treat both sleep apnea and snoring, including the following:

 The EMA (Elastic Mandibular Advancement) custom appliance opens the bite and gently moves the mandible forward to open the airway.
 Your tongue is connected to the back of your mandible (lower jaw) and won’t restrict your breathing when moved forward.
 Wear this appliance while you sleep to treat obstructive sleep apnea.